 During the third and fourth semesters you continue to attend the appropriate Higher Seminar (15 credits in total) and in the third semester will take the Master Class (7.5 credits).
 During the whole of the second year of the programme you will write a compulsory Master's thesis (45 credits).
 The thesis will enable you to undertake an in-depth study of an area or question which you have chosen in consultation with the programme coordinator and your supervisor.
 Thesis writing may be organised in different ways in consultation with the programme coordinator, but most of the work tends to be done during the second year.

-The Master Programme in the Humanities specialising in Philosophy is structured around two special courses for Master's students during the first two semesters: Philosophical Perspectives I and II.
+The Master's Programme in the Humanities, specialising in Philosophy, is structured around two special courses for Master's students during the first two semesters: Philosophical Perspectives I and II.
 The purpose of these courses is to introduce and discuss a selection of some of Western philosophy's historical and contemporary classics, paying special attention to methodological questions including: what is philosophy?
 What are its tools and methodologies?
 What is philosophical writing and argumentation?

 The most common forms of examination are written assignments and take-home exams, although other forms of examination may be used depending on the course.